AIAnytime/Document-Buddy-App/README.md

 ![App Screenshot](images/app_screenshot.png)

 **Document Buddy App** is a powerful Streamlit-based application designed to simplify document management.
-Upload your PDF documents, create embeddings for efficient retrieval, and interact with your documents through an intelligent chatbot interface.
-Whether you're summarizing lengthy reports or seeking specific information within your documents, Document Buddy App has you covered! 🚀
+Upload your PDF documents, create embeddings for efficient retrieval, and interact with your documents through an intelligent chatbot interface. 🚀

 ## 🛠️ Features